Lay3rLabs/wavs-middleware/README.md

 # View stake registry status, including registered operators and their weights
 docker run --rm --network host --env-file docker/.env -v ./deployments:/wavs/deployments -v ./.nodes:/root/.nodes --entrypoint /wavs/docker/list_operators.sh wavs-middleware
 ```

+## Important: LST Tokens Required for Operator Registration

+Note that operators will not appear in the weight lists unless they have LST tokens staked.
+The registration process has two main parts:

+1. **Basic registration**: This allows the operator to participate in the network but with zero weight
+2. **Staking**: Only operators with staked tokens will appear in `list_operators.sh` output and have voting weight

+To get your operator fully registered with weight:

+1. Acquire LST tokens for the operator address
+2. Run the registration script which will automatically stake any available tokens

 ## Local vs Testnet Deployment